Economic power will make India audible, persuasive: Rao Inderjit Singh | Business

 ''When the Modi government came to power, India clocked a GDP of 6.4 per cent and today we are running at 8.7 per cent , as per the latest data.
 If we can achieve this growth post-COVID, we are progressing faster than most economic superpowers... all our neighbours... what can we not achieve in the next 25 years?,'' he said.

 In order to achieve high economic growth he said ''we must all work together... sabka saath... sabka vikas... sabka sahyog....''
-Singh released a film on the journey of CCI, advocacy booklets in regional languages, and a special issue of CCI's quarterly newsletter, Fair Play, and felicitated winners of the essay and quiz competitions.
+The minister released a film capturing the 13 years of the Commission's journey, a special edition of Fair Play, the quarterly newsletter of CCI, as well as competition advocacy booklets in regional languages.
+He also felicitated the winners of the essay and quiz competitions held earlier.

+Singh said India has to regain its lost glory and become an economic powerhouse.
+India, on an economic growth metric, is forging ahead of its peers, he said.

+He mentioned that, historically, before it was colonised, India was an advanced economy with a high share in the world economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)